A domain decomposition approach to pore-network modeling of porous media flow: Numerical results

 We next evaluate the accuracy of DD-PNM on two refined FE meshes with characteristic sizes $ h_0=0.05$ and $ h_0=0.025$, respectively.
 For each refinement, we compare the resulting DD-PNM velocity and pressure fields against the corresponding FE solutions.
 Figure \ref{fig:refined_mesh_case1} displays zoomed-in views of the original and refined meshes for clearer visualization (panels (a)–(c)), alongside the corresponding velocity and pressure error fields.
 It is observed that the point-wise error of the velocity magnitude and the point-wise error of the pressure varies only slightly when the mesh is refined (from $h_0=0.1$ to $h_0 = 0.05$ and $h_0 = 0.025$).
+This observation aligns with the error estimate discussed in Appendix \ref{sec:error_estimate} (see Remark \ref{remark:error_estimate}): the error does not decrease unless the interface approximation space is enriched.

-Table \ref{table:field_error_case1} summarizes the relative $H^1$-velocity and $L^2$-pressure errors for the following five scenarios: \\ 1. origin case;\\ 2. refined FEM mesh with $h_0 = 0.05$;\\ 3. further refined FEM mesh with $h_0 = 0.025$;\\ 4. interface locations perturbed with $\varepsilon = 0.1$;\\ 5. interface locations perturbed with $\varepsilon = 0.2$. \\ In all cases, the relative error remains at $\mathcal{O}(10^{-3})$, demonstrating the accuracy and robustness of the DD-PNM.
+Table \ref{table:field_error_case1} summarizes the relative $H^1$-velocity and $L^2$-pressure errors for the following five scenarios: run 1 (origin case $h_0 = 0.1$), run 2-3 (refined meshes, $h_0 = 0.05,\, 0.025$); run 4-5 (interface locations perturbed with $\varepsilon = 0.1,\, 0.2$).
+In all cases, the relative error remains at $\mathcal{O}(10^{-3})$, demonstrating the accuracy and robustness of the DD-PNM.

 We now verify that the DD-PNM preserves local mass balance across pore regions.
-Figure \ref{fig:loc_region_mesh} shows two adjacent subdomains and their shared interfaces.
-Table~\ref{table:flux} reports the computed volumetric flux across each labeled interface.
+Figure \ref{fig:loc_region_mesh}(a) shows two adjacent subdomains and their shared interfaces.
+Table \ref{table:flux} reports the computed volumetric flux across each labeled interface.
 It can be directly verified that, for each region, the net flux sums to zero, and the fluxes across the shared interface cancel out.
 This confirms that the proposed method strictly enforces discrete mass conservation.